 Achieving successful medication adherence is a huge challenge for health plans.
 Considering the common barriers, including complex dosing schedules and confusion about how and when to take medications, it becomes increasingly difficult when people are prescribed several medications to take simultaneously, especially for people with chronic—and sometimes multiple—conditions.

-An Approach that Includes Powerful Messaging, Multiple Outreach Channels, and Rewards that Create Action
+An Approach that Includes Powerful Messaging, Omnichannel Outreach, and Rewards that Create Action

-Together with this health plan we established our program objectives and goals—to improve medication adherence among targeted members through education, multi-channel outreach, and rewards.
+Together with this health plan we established our program objectives and goals—to improve medication adherence among targeted members through education, omnichannel outreach, and rewards.